Google Wallet: International deployment

-Upon its UK launch, Android Pay supported Mastercard, Visa, and debit cards from many of the UK's major financial institutions – including Bank of Scotland, First Direct, Halifax, HSBC, Lloyds Bank, M&S Bank, MBNA and Nationwide Building Society – "with new banks being added all the time", according to Google.
-Natwest, RBS and Ulster Bank launched on September 14, 2016.
-On September 8, 2016 it was reported that UK banks TSB and Santander would be participating in the following weeks.
+In its UK launch, Android Pay supported Mastercard, Visa, and debit cards from many of the UK's major financial institutions – including Bank of Scotland, First Direct, Halifax, HSBC, Lloyds Bank, M&S Bank, MBNA and Nationwide Building Society – "with new banks being added all the time", according to Google.
+NatWest, RBS and Ulster Bank launched on September 14, 2016.
+On September 8, 2016, it was reported that UK banks TSB and Santander would be participating in the following weeks.
 Android Pay was launched in Singapore on June 28, 2016 and in Australia on July 14, 2016.

-Android Pay launched in the Republic of Ireland on December 7, 2016 and was initially available to customers of AIB and KBC, having since been extended to Bank of Ireland and Ulster Bank.
+Android Pay launched in Ireland on December 7, 2016, and was initially available to customers of AIB and KBC, having since been extended to Bank of Ireland and Ulster Bank.
 The service works with both credit and debit cards.

 On December 21, 2018, Google Payment obtained an e-money license in Lithuania – the license will enable Google to process payments, issue e-money, and handle electronic money wallets in the EU.

 On November 17, 2020, Google Pay was enabled by Mastercard in ten new European countries: Austria, Bulgaria, Estonia, Greece, Hungary, Latvia, Lithuania, Netherlands, Portugal, and Romania.
 Cardholders of participating Mastercard partner banks for these countries will be able to use the Google Pay service through their respective mobile banking apps.

-On June 30, 2022, it was announced at the Google for Mexico event that Google Pay & the Google Wallet app would soon be available in Mexico.
+On June 30, 2022, it was announced at the Google for Mexico event that payment method Google Pay & the Google Wallet app would soon be available in Mexico.
+Google Wallet was introduced in India on 8 May 2024, albeit it will function in tandem with Google Pay mobile app, the main payment solution in the market.

 Features

 Google Wallet allows users to store items such as payment cards for use via Google Pay, as well as passes such as loyalty cards, digital keys, digital identification cards, transit passes, event tickets, and health passes.

 Digital car keys in Google Wallet can still be utilized when the screen is off or the battery is depleted.
-However, unlike most other secure element-based digital wallets, such as Samsung Wallet, Huawei Wallet, and Apple Wallet, this functionality does not extend to transit cards.

-Although the Wear OS and Android versions of Wallet are currently very fragmented, Google has stated that its "long-term goal is for feature parity on your watch and phone."
+Although the Wear OS and Android versions of Wallet are currently fragmented, Google has stated that its "long-term goal is for feature parity on your watch and phone," though as of 2024, new features continue to be launched without parity on all platforms.
+At Google I/O 2024, Google announced that "expanded support for passes of all types" would be coming to Wear OS and Fitbit OS.

 Comparison between phone and wearable versions

+Skip device unlock & Battery depletion

+Most NFC passes can be transmitted when the Android device is locked, but the screen must be lit (Always On Display does not count.)
+This includes most compatible transit cards, loyalty passes, tickets, and campus IDs.
+However, government IDs can only be used when the device is unlocked.

+Only one class of NFC passes allows usage when the screen is unlit or the battery is depleted: car keys.

+Usage

+Passes and cards stored in Wallet require varying levels of authentication in order to convey to a reader.